 Some sea serpents were hoaxes, some may have been giant anacondas and some may have been the product of an overwrought Puritan imagination.
 The Puritans seemed all too eager to believe in strange creatures and unearthly phenomena prowling through the howling wilderness.

 Snake With Tumors

 The creature was then taken to Bangor, Maine, and put on display, according to the Bangor Daily News.
 It was over 30 feet long and weighed 11 tons with one enormous dorsal fin, two side belly fins, a sharklike tail and two huge legs ending in web feet.
-Its teeth resembled 'sharp-pointed popcorn.'
-After a while the carcass began to stink, and it was hauled away before anyone could figure out what it was.
+Its teeth resembled “sharp-pointed popcorn.”
+After a while the carcass began to stink, and someone hauled it away before anyone could identify it.

 The caption reads “Only photo of the Sea Serpent posed expressly for Residents at Little Neck Ipswich Mass.”
 A small child is in the creature’s mouth.
 Dexter was known for his hoax photos, which included a child sitting in a tree with a wise old owl, and a clam shell as large as the cart that is carrying it.

 In November 1970, word went round that a sea monster had washed up on Mannhill Beach in Scituate, Mass.
 Thousands came to the shore to see the carcass of the 30-foot, four-ton sea monster.

 The Harvard Crimson put to rest the belief that ‘Cecil the Seasick Sea Serpent’ was an unknown genus.
-The newspaper reported Harvard’s assistant curator of Fishes took a long hard look at the ‘monster.’
+The newspaper reported Harvard’s assistant curator of Fishes took a long hard look at the “monster.”